apache/doris-website/versioned_docs/version-3.0/compute-storage-decoupled/compilation-and-deployment.md

 Check the `doris_cloud.out` file for the output message `successfully started`.

+For production environment, please ensure that the total number of Meta Serivie is at least three.

 ## 4. Independent Deployment of Data Recycling Function (Optional)

 *Preparation Work*